Excel Add-in

 Can I use state abbreviations?

 Yes!
 You can use either full state names (e.g., "Texas") or 2-letter state codes (e.g., "TX").
-Both formats work in all functions.
+Both formats work.

 Pricing

-• $0.38 per calculation after free tier
+Per Query $0.38 per calculation

-• $50 initial deposit (credited to your balance)
+Initial Deposit $50 (credited to your balance)